usadellab/MARS-ARC2Repo/README.md

 ## **Contact**

-For any inquiries or support requests, please reach out to [your email/contact details].
+For any inquiries or support requests, please reach out to [xiaoran](x.zhou@fz-juelich.de).

----

-This expanded version provides a clear explanation of the project’s purpose, its components, and how users can engage with it.
-It also includes some standard Git repository sections such as "Contributing," "License," and "Contact."
-Let me know if you'd like further adjustments!